-Section 2 was updated to include paragraph 2.9 following PS18/15 'Depositor and dormant account protection - consequential amendments'.

-2.1 The provisions in Depositor Protection 2.2 determine whether a deposit is an eligible deposit.

-2.2 Regarding Depositor Protection 2.2(2), a firm can use sort codes to show that a deposit has been assigned to a UK establishment or a branch in another EEA state.

-2.3 The definition of deposit in the Depositor Protection Part includes savings products evidenced by a certificate of deposit made out to a named person and which exists in a Member State on 2 July 2014.
-For the avoidance of doubt, the PRA expects the certificate itself to have existed on 2 July 2014 (not merely the product).

-2.4 The definition of deposit excludes a credit balance where the principal is not repayable at par.
+- 2.1 The provisions in Depositor Protection 2.2 determine whether a deposit is an eligible deposit. - 2.2 Regarding Depositor Protection 1.3A, a firm must confirm in SCV field 39 of Depositor Protection 12.9 that a deposit has been assigned to a UK or Gibraltar establishment. - 2.3 The definition of deposit in the Depositor Protection Part includes savings products evidenced by a certificate of deposit made out to a named person and which existed in the UK, Gibraltar or a Member State of the EU on 2 July 2014.
+For the avoidance of doubt, the PRA expects the certificate itself to have existed on 2 July 2014 (not merely the product). - 2.4 The definition of deposit excludes a credit balance where the principal is not repayable at par.
 The PRA considers that, for a deposit to be 'repayable at par', the depositor must be entitled to repayment in full of sums deposited.
-For the avoidance of doubt, the PRA considers that capital at risk structured deposits are not classed as deposits for the purposes of deposit protection.

-2.5 However, where the depositor accepts investment risk on the calculation of interest on a deposit because it is, for example, determined by reference to a financial index, but the principal is repayable at par, the PRA expects that such product will generally be classed as deposits for the purposes of deposit protection.

-2.6 The PRA expects that a deposit may generally be considered as being 'repayable at par' if repayment of it is subject to the deduction of fees by the firm.

-2.7 Further information on the scope of depositors eligible for Deposit Guarantee Scheme (DGS) protection from 3 July 2015 is set out in Table A.
+For the avoidance of doubt, the PRA considers that capital at risk structured deposits are not classed as deposits for the purposes of deposit protection. - 2.5 However, where the depositor accepts investment risk on the calculation of interest on a deposit because it is, for example, determined by reference to a financial index, but the principal is repayable at par, the PRA expects that such product will generally be classed as deposits for the purposes of deposit protection. - 2.6 The PRA expects that a deposit may generally be considered as being 'repayable at par' if repayment of it is subject to the deduction of fees by the firm. - 2.7 Further information on the scope of depositors eligible for Deposit Guarantee Scheme (DGS) protection from 3 July 2015 is set out in Table A. - 2.8 Regarding Depositor Protection 2.2(4)(j), it is acceptable for firms to rely upon a reasonable estimate provided by the local authority of its annual budget, which could for example be based on the previous year's budget.

-PRA Policy Statement PS18/15, 'Depositor and dormant account protection - consequential amendments', July 2015; www.bankofengland.co.uk/pra/Pages/publications/ps/2015/ps1815.aspx

-2.8 Regarding Depositor Protection 2.2(4)(j), it is acceptable for firms to rely upon a reasonable estimate provided by the local authority of its annual budget, which could for example be based on the previous year's budget.
 The PRA expects a firm to take reasonable steps to ascertain a local authority's budget, but where a firm has been unable to determine if a local authority is eligible, it should be treated as a public authority.

 2.9 The PRA considers that the fact that a person has created a charge or equivalent security interest over his/her interest in a deposit does not (in most cases) prevent it being treated as a deposit for the purposes of the Depositor Protection rules, even where the person who has taken the security interest is the DGS member with whom the money has been deposited.
-This is a change to the approach under the previous Deposit Guarantee Schemes Directive (DGSD).
+This is a change to the approach under the previous Deposit Guarantee Schemes Directive (DGSD).1